DrkWithT/FungPlusPlus/grammar.md

 # Grammar

 ### Pre-Notes

-"?" is the nil-check operator.
+ * "?" is the nil-check operator.
 If the expression gets nil, an error is thrown.

+ * All functions return nil by default.

+ * The `main` function is required and returns nil.

 ### BNF Rules
 ```bnf